ueberdosis/tiptap/docs/src/docPages/introduction.md

 - [and many more →](https://github.com/ueberdosis/tiptap/network/dependents?package_id=UGFja2FnZS0xMzE5OTg0ODc%3D)

 ## License
-Tiptap is licensed under MIT, so you’re free to whatever you want.
+tiptap is licensed under MIT, so you’re free to whatever you want.
 Anyway, we kindly ask you to [become a sponsor](https://github.com/sponsors/ueberdosis) on GitHub to fund the development, maintenance and support of tiptap.